 Similar to chlorine disinfection, chloramination can affect fish, reptiles, and amphibians.
 Like chlorine, chloramines can enter into a fish's bloodstream through its gills, which may be harmful to the fish.
 Since Chloramines last longer in the water than chlorine, the chloramines must be removed from the water with a filter or additive.

 Unlike humans and other household pets, fish, aquatic animals, reptiles and amphibians absorb water directly into the blood stream.
 Don’t keep these animals in water that contains chlorine or chloramine disinfectants.
+Chloraminated water may be toxic to fish.
+Fish owners should make sure the chemicals or filters they are using are designed for use in water that has been treated with chloramines.
+They may need to change the type of filter that they use for the fish tank.
 Unlike chlorine, chloramine cannot be removed by letting water sit out for a few days.
 Products are available at aquarium supply stores that can remove chloramine.
-Ask your local pet store about methods of removing disinfectants from water for these pets.
+Ask a pet store about methods of removing disinfectants from water for these pets.

 The small amount of chloramine added to water will not affect other pets (such as mammals and birds) and can be used regularly for watering and bathing animals.

 The change to chloramines can cause problems to persons dependent on dialysis machines.
 A condition known as hemolytic anemia can occur if the disinfectant is not completely removed from the water that is used for the dialysate.
 Dialysis facilities should prepare to adjust water purifications techniques for water used during dialysis treatments.
 The pretreatment scheme used for the dialysis units must include some means, such as a charcoal filter, for removing the chloramine prior to this change in January 2022.
 Home dialysis users should consult the machine manufacturer for instructions on how to properly treat their water before use and double check for proper treatment of chloramine in the future.